stetre/moongl/README.md

 MoonGL is a Lua binding library for [OpenGL](https://www.opengl.org/).

-It runs on GNU/Linux, MacOS and on Windows (MSYS2/MinGW) and requires [Lua](http://www.lua.org/) (>=5.3),
+It runs on GNU/Linux, MacOS, and on Windows (MSYS2/MinGW) and requires [Lua](http://www.lua.org/) (>=5.3),
 [OpenGL](https://www.opengl.org/) (>=3.3), and
 [GLEW](http://glew.sourceforge.net/).